giantswarm/net-exporter/README.md

 ## Release Process

-Currently only members of the Giantswarm org can create releases.
+Currently only members of the Giant Swarm organization can create releases for this project.
 For up to date steps please referrer to internal docs here: https://intranet.giantswarm.io/docs/dev-and-releng/how-to-release-a-project/